syncfusion/wpf-docs/wpf/Pdf-Viewer/Magnifying-PDF-documents.md

 From the 19.3 version, the [MaximumZoomPercentage](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_MaximumZoomPercentage) of the PDF Viewer can be extended up to 6400% with the support of active view port rendering at higher zoom percentages.
 It renders only the part of the PDF file that is visible on-screen and ignoring the parts that are outside the viewport.
 The mode is automatically enabled when the page size or zoom increased beyond a specified limit on the zooming.
 This approach will be helpful to open the large-size pages containing PDF documents at higher zoom levels.

+N> Active view port rendering is supported only for the PDFium (default) rendering engine.

+You need to set the [MaximumZoomPercentage](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_MaximumZoomPercentage) and call [ZoomTo](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerControl.html#Syncfusion_Windows_PdfViewer_PdfViewerControl_ZoomTo_System_Int32_) method to achieve it from the application level as shown in the following code example.

 {% tabs %}
 {% highlight c# %}